LennyGonz/JavaScript-CheatSheet/README.md

 ## Thread of Execution

-When Javascript code is run, it reads each line of code.
-Line-by-line and has it reads each line it also saves everything in memory:
+When Javascript code is run, the thread of execution reads each line of code.
+Line-by-line and when it reads each line it also saves everything in global memory:
   - function definitions
   - variables
   - etc...